locness3/reset/README.md

 # locness's reset

+Fork of jgthms's [minireset.css](https://github.com/jgthms/minireset.css).
 A tiny modern CSS reset that covers the basics:

 * **resets the font sizes**: so that using semantic markup doesn't affect the styling
 * **resets the block margins**: so that the spacing is only applied when you need it